Tangled Paths: A Random Graph Model from Mallows Permutations: Introduction

 When $q\rightarrow 0$, the distribution $\mu_{n,q}$ converges weakly to the degenerate distribution on the identity permutation.
 We extend $\mu_{n,q}$ to $q=0$ by setting $\mu_{n,0}$ to be the probability measure assigning $1$ to the identity permutation.
 On the other hand if $q=1$ then $\mu_{n,1}$ is the uniform measure on $S_n$.
 One can see that $\sigma \sim \mu_{n,q}$ has distribution $\mu_{n,1/q}$ when reversed.

-We study the random graph distribution induced by $\layer(P_n, \sigma(P_n))$, where $\sigma \sim \mu_{n,q}$ and $0\leq q:=q(n)\leq 1$.
-From now on we call this graph distribution the \textit{tangled path} model and denote it by $\cp(n,q)$.
+We study the random graph given by $\layer(P_n, \sigma(P_n))$, where $\sigma \sim \mu_{n,q}$ and $0\leq q:=q(n)\leq 1$.
+From now on we call this random graph the \textit{tangled path} model and denote it by $\cp(n,q)$.
 Thus a random graph $\cp(n,q)$ has vertex set $[n]$ and (random) edge set $E(P_n)\cup \{\sigma(i)\sigma(i+1) : i\in [n-1] \}$, where $\sigma \sim \mu_{n,q}$.
 We restrict to $q\in [0,1]$ as reversing the permutation does not affect our construction (up to a relabelling, see \eqref{reversed}).
 We also identify any multi-edges created as one edge, however this detail is not important for any of our results.
 This paper will focus on $\cp(n,q)$; as we have seen already combining paths can give rise to interesting and varied graphs, and the Mallows permutation gives our model a parameter $q$ which, roughly speaking, increases the `tangled-ness' of the graph.
-Furthermore motivations for using Mallows permutations are that they are well studied (see Section \ref{sec:related}) and mathematically tractable as they can be generated by a sequence of independent random variables (see Section \ref{sec:Mallowsproc}).
+Other reasons for using Mallows permutations are that they are well studied (see Section \ref{sec:related}), and they are mathematically tractable since they can be generated by a sequence of independent random variables (see Section \ref{sec:Mallowsproc}).